scoutgame/scout-protocol/test-report.md

 - **Validations**:
   - Reverts if new implementation address is zero address
   - Reverts if new implementation address is an EOA wallet
-  - Reverts if new implementation address is an EOA wallet
+  - Reverts if new implementation address cannot accept the upgrade
   - Reverts if new implementation address is the same as current